 Ultrasonic-Assisted Wound Debridement (UAW) is a very effective and gentle method for the cleansing of chronic and acute wounds with a worldwide unique level of evidence.
 Even hard-to-reach areas can be debridated without an extensive surgical scenario.
 Wound treatment can be carried out on an outpatient basis and with local anesthesia by doctors or specialised nursing staff.
-In contrast to traditional sharp debridement procedures, the UAW disrupts adhering biofilms1 and enables the effective removal of devitalized tissue in close proximity to healthy tissue.
-This results in a clean, viable wound bed2,3,4,5 and rapid granulation5.
-Antimicrobial therapies6 and the body's own defence reactions can work better and the formation of new bacterial biofilms is made more difficult2,3.
+In contrast to traditional sharp debridement procedures, the UAW disrupts adhering biofilms 1 and enables the effective removal of devitalized tissue in close proximity to healthy tissue.
+This results in a clean, viable wound bed 2,3,4,5 as well as a more rapid granulation 5.
+Antimicrobial therapies 6 and the body's own defence reactions can work better and the formation of new bacterial biofilms is impeeded2,3.

 Ultrasonic technology in wound debridement

 Söring's Ultrasonic-Assisted Wound Debridement uses the cavitation effect.
 The ultrasonic vibrations of the UAW instrument generate cavitation bubbles in the irrigation solution.
 Those bubbles implode due to pressure changes and generate strong sonic shock waves, so-called microjets.
 Devitalized tissue and foreign bodies are removed from the wound bed and biofilms are disrupted.
 Healthy tissue is hardly affected due to its higher elastin content, so that the healing process can proceed rapidly.